+adequate supports are in place for new teachers.
+To support these programs and roles, school boards shall provide full-time equivalent positions based upon the following ratios:

+1. One position for every 15 first- and second-year teachers, or fraction thereof; and

+2. One position for every 50 teachers with three or more years of experience.

+School boards are encouraged to deploy these positions on a fractional basis shared among current teachers to provide current teachers opportunities to serve as leaders and mentors while remaining in active teaching roles.
+School boards shall not utilize these positions to fill teaching positions, or to serve school administrator functions, such as coordination of student discipline or testing.

+Instructional staff filling these full-time equivalent positions shall be provided a compensation adjustment of at least 20 percent of the state-recognized statewide prevailing salary, as provided in the Appropriation Act.
+Such compensation adjustment shall be provided on a pro-rata basis if the position is shared among several staff.

+Every teacher with less than two years of teaching experience shall be assigned a teacher mentor for their first two years of teaching.
+Such teachers shall be provided one hour of release time from classroom instruction per week to collaborate with their teacher mentor.

 D. Each local school board shall employ with state and local basic, special education, gifted, and career and technical education funds a minimum number of licensed, full-time equivalent instructional personnel for each 1,000 students in average daily membership (ADM) as set forth in the appropriation act.
 Calculations of kindergarten positions shall be based on full-day kindergarten programs.
 Beginning with the March 31 report of average daily membership, those school divisions offering half-day kindergarten with pupil/teacher ratios that exceed 30 to one shall adjust their average daily membership for kindergarten to reflect 85 percent of the total kindergarten average daily memberships, as provided in the appropriation act.